Khayerkhal: Facilities

-The village has one junior high school, three Primary schools, two ICDS Centre and One Sishu Siksha Kendra (SSK) and one continuing education Centre (CEC).
+The village has one junior high school, three Primary schools, two ICDS Centre and One "Sishu Siksha Kendra" (SSK) and one continuing education Centre (CEC).
 Villagers go to Padamoti No-1 G.P.
 The Primary Health Centre is about 3 km from the village.
 The villagers have formed 23 Self Help Groups (S.H.G.), one farmers club(Sonali Farmers Club) and seven social and cultural clubs.
 The village has two playgrounds and many temples.
 One is over 100 years old (Magoshani Mandir).
 It was constructed by community contributions.
-Every year there is a festival for one day on the eve of Mahanabami(Durgapuja).
+Every year there is a festival for one day on the eve of "Mahanabami"(Durgapuja).

 More about

 The khayerkhal sansad no. 17/76 of Padomoti-I Gram Panchayet, Maynaguri is a remote area where 96% of 534 households belong to schedule caste community and minority, as well as few of the habitations, are isolated by river and poor communication.
-The children were irregular in attending the primary schools and ICDS centre as well as community members were not aware of the different schemes implemented by Gram Panchayet and government.
+The children were irregular in attending the primary schools and ICDS center as well as community members were not aware of the different schemes implemented by Gram Panchayet and government.
 SERVIK UNNAYAN SAMITY(SUS)(a local level institution) has been doing community mobilization programmed for ensuring the child education for all at 3 schools of this sansad and support to government scheme about health and livelihoods.
 During community mobilization programme it is evolved from the communities including PRI member, women SHG, youth group, and farmers that local level institution can be formed to revive the GUS and VEC for holistic development including child education.